Recipe: Michael Van De Elzen’s Chilli Chocolate Cakes

 Whisk well to combine (the mixture should be quite runny).
 Divide evenly between the muffin tins and bake for about 25-30 minutes or until a skewer inserted in the middle comes out clean.

 Cool in the tins, then remove and cool completely on a wire rack.
-Serve with some mascarpone cheese and a pinch of chili powder.
+Serve with some mascarpone cheese and a pinch of chilli powder.